 Where do I report it?

-- State Section
+- State section

-- Subtractions from income
+- Begin on Subtractions from income

 - College SAVE account deduction